Skip to the content

 Image: Faksawat Poohphajai (InnoRenew CoE)

-Dr Anna Sandak is currently the leader of the Wood Modification Group at InnoRenew CoE in Slovenia that consists of an interdisciplinary team of nine researchers from seven different countries.
+Dr Anna Sandak is currently the leader of the Materials Department at InnoRenew CoE in Slovenia, which consists of an interdisciplinary team of twelve researchers from eight different countries.
 Her team includes chemists, physicists, material scientists, biologists, and psychologists.
 PI is leading the research according to two main priority topics:

 implementation of biomimetic principles for the development of new materials and modification processes, and